Lark Books & Writing Studio

 Background

 I have an MFA in Creative Writing from San Francisco State and a BA in Native American Studies from UC Berkeley, as well as a Single Subject Credential in English from Cal State East Bay.
 I am well-versed in online, classroom, hybrid, and one-on-one teaching, and have taught in numerous settings over many years.
-Most recently I taught 11th grade American Literature at the Oakland School for the Arts and courses including Creative Writing, Critical Thinking, and Freshman Composition at the College of Alameda.
+Currently I teach courses including Creative Writing, Critical Thinking, and Freshman Composition at the College of Alameda.

 My ninth collection of poetry, Starlit, is forthcoming from Chax Press.
 My author site is elizabethtreadwell.com.